mahlenmorris/VCVRack/Memory.md

 More than one Brainwash can be used in the same ensemble, but ending recording in two or more Brainwash's at roughly the same time has unpredictable results.
 ### Uses
-* To record audio onto the Memory, replacing the entire contents of the Memory (and changing the length of the Memory).
+* To record audio (from the L and R inputs) onto the Memory, replacing the entire contents of the Memory (and changing the length of the Memory).

 ### Controls

 #### RECORD Input
 Accepts a gate signal.
-While the signal is high, Brainwash will invisibly record the audio entering through the L & R inputs.
-When the signal goes low, whatever was recorded becomes the new contents of the Memory.
+* While the signal is high, Brainwash will invisibly record the audio entering through the L & R inputs.
+* When the signal goes low, whatever was recorded becomes the new contents of the Memory.
 #### RECORD Button
-A latched button that is recording when lit, and stops recording and sends what it recorded to the Memory.
+A latched button to manually control recording.
+* Clicked the first time, the button will light up and any signal received from L and R will be stored inside Brainwash.
+* Clicked again, and the button will go dark.
+The contents of Brainwash's internal storage will very quickly replace the entire contents of Memory, and change the length of Memory to be whatever the recorded length was.
 #### L & R Input
 The Left and Right inputs that are saved and sent to the Memory.